AaronLieb/acmBall/docs/Tile.md

 - `width`: the width of the button.
 - `height`: the height of the button.
 - `callback`: the function to be called when anything hits the button.
-- `endCallback`: the function to be called when the thing no longer hits the button.
+- `endCallback` (optional): the function to be called when the thing no longer hits the button.

 #### Example: Change the color of a circle once the ball hits a button